Bertrand du Guesclin-31 May 1355

 ‘Who were all those people?’
 Du Guesclin asked.

-‘What do you know of my mission?’
+‘What do you know about my mission?’

 ‘That you are to kill Ximene Trencavel if she agrees to marry the Black Prince, which puts you in direct conflict with the Inquisition here, who have instructions to bring her to trial if she doesn’t.’

 ‘Actually, I am instructed to kill her anyway, but it is preferred that she be dealt with by the Inquisition.
 Anyway, I think I have resolved that particular conundrum.
 We obtained a confession from a somewhat reluctant aristocrat who met the Prince some days ago.
-Unfortunately he did not want to co-operate with us so it was necessary to persuade him… In the end, after loosing most of his bodily appendages he told us that agreement has been reached with England, or more specifically with the Black Prince, to invade Occitan.
+Unfortunately, he did not want to co-operate with us so it was necessary to persuade him… In the end, after losing most of his bodily appendages he told us that agreement has been reached with England, or more specifically with the Black Prince, to invade Occitan.
 The Prince intends to take possession in the name of Ximene Trencavel and restore the Cathar religion.’

 ‘You have evidence of this?’

-‘In fact I do.
-I extracted the confession in the presence of a particularly bloodthirsty priest.
+‘In fact, I do.
+I extracted the confession in the presence of a, particularly bloodthirsty priest.
 Incidentally, if the Inquisition is looking for recruits he would fit in very well.’

 John Stuart thought for a moment and then left the room.
 Du Guesclin was left to his own thoughts for over half an hour before Stuart returned and ushered in a cleric dressed in the scarlet robes of a cardinal.